-This article is dedicated to the Export Persona, which can easily improve your editing workflow and produce amazing results in no time.
+This Affinity Photo export tutorial can easily improve your editing workflow and produce amazing results in no time.
 The Export Persona is unjustly overseen in Affinity Photo’s tutorials because it doesn’t refer to the editing process per se but to the way you export your images once you’ve edited them.
 It’s also considered more of a feature for designers and illustrators.
 However, anyone who uses Affinity Photo should be aware of the existence of the Export Persona and learn how to use it.
 The benefits will worth your time.

 When to use the Export Persona

 You probably export the result of your editing process using the Export function from the File menu.
 Affinity Photo provides a list of file formats and a set of parameters such as the size of the image, presets for each file format, and other settings.
 However, the Export function exports the whole image exactly how you see it on the screen.
 You can hide the layers you don’t want to export but that’s about all you can do with this functionality.

 The Export Persona includes all the features of the Export functionality and more.
 It’s especially useful when you want to export different areas of the image without cropping it.
 For example, you may want to share an Instagram post and you need an image formatted for Instagram’s preferred size (1500 x 1500 px).
 Or you may want to export just an element of an image such as an object, the sky, or the foreground element.
 Or you may wish to divide a panorama into multiple images.
 All these are possible through the Export Persona.